European shares rebound as auto stocks rally

 By Sudip Kar-Gupta

-LONDON, April 9 (Reuters) - European shares rebounded on Wednesday, led by gains in automakers, although some traders said caution ahead of the European earnings season could curb near-term progress.
+LONDON, April 9 (Reuters) - European shares rebounded on Wednesday, led by gains in automakers, although some traders said that caution ahead of the European earnings season could curb the market’s progress.

-The pan-European FTSEurofirst 300 index closed up by 0.4 percent at 1,338.12 points, bouncing back after falling to its lowest level in more than a week in the previous session.
+The pan-European FTSEurofirst 300 index rose 0.4 percent to 1,337.91 points in late trading, bouncing back after falling to its lowest level in more than a week in the previous session.

 Bernstein raised its rating on Porsche and Volkswagen to “outperform” from “market perform”.

-Andrea Williams, a European equities fund manager at Royal London Asset Management, also highlighted strong U.S auto sales figures at the start of April as boding well for the sector.
+Andrea Williams, who is a European equities fund manager at Royal London Asset Management, also highlighted strong U.S auto sales figures published at the start of April as boding well for the sector generally.

 “The U.S. car numbers were very good and pricing is becoming less of a problem for the European carmakers,” said Williams.